Sugarscape.com: History

 In January 2011, Hachette announced its intention to close Sugar magazine in March 2011 as part of a proposed sale of the group's magazine titles to Hearst Corporation, due to the decline of subscribers over the previous five years from 250,099 to 113,320 according to ABC.
 The website, however, would be retained.

 In December 2016, Sugarscape.com announced it was closing down.
-For a time, the domain redirected to Cosmopolitan magazine.
+The domain now redirects to Cosmopolitan magazine.

 Editors

 The title has had several editors over the years.
 Founder editor was Kathryn Brown who established the magazine based on the success of Girlfriend that she had helped launch in Australia with the co-founder of Attic Futura, Steve Bush.
 Former features editor and assistant editor, Marina Gask, took over as editor in November 1996.
 Sarah Pyper succeeded her following Gask's departure in 1998.
 Pyper left in August 1999 and was replaced by Jennifer Stringer who had formerly worked on BBC spin-off magazines from TV shows Live & Kicking and Top of the Pops.
 Following marriage, Jennifer Cawthron, left in 2001 and went on to edit Sneak magazine.
 Claire Irvin was appointed editor in 2003 having been acting editor since Cawthron's departure.
 With Irvin's departure in late 2003, Nick Chalmers was appointed acting editor until appointment of former deputy editor of Bliss, Annabel Brog, in 2004.